viperleed/viperleed/doc/content/calc/parameters/element_mix.rst

 amplitudes), and read different phase-shift files during the LEED calculation.
 The elements on the right-hand side should be actual chemical elements, with the two-letter abbreviation as it is found in the periodic table.
-ELEMENT_MIX is complementary to :ref:`ELDEF`, so no POSCAR element for which ELEMENT_MIX is defined should appear as an ELEMENT_RENAME parameter, and vice versa.
+ELEMENT_MIX is complementary to :ref:`ELEMENT_RENAME`, so no POSCAR element for which ELEMENT_MIX is defined should appear as an ELEMENT_RENAME parameter, and vice versa.

 **Acceptable values**: Due to current limits in the code, a maximum of **five** different species can occupy one site.
 If the occupations of the elements